-If you’ve come to the realisation that you need to save a $1000 emergency fund in order to get your finances back in the black, you’re in the right place.
+If you’ve come to the understanding that you need to save $1000 in order to get your finances back in the black, you’re in the right place.

 When I started the torturous journey of paying off my consumer debt I knew I needed a quick win because the slog of paying back debt sucked, big time!

-I figured having some funds in savings for the first time in my life would be sufficient reward for the suckiness of having to work four jobs to pay off my loans.
+I figured having some funds in savings for the first time in my life would be sufficient reward for having to work four jobs to pay off my loans.

 On my weekly pilgrimage to the bank to pay my credit card balance in cash I would also make a small deposit into a high-interest savings account.
 Now, I mean small. $10 to be exact.